eSolia/blog.esolia.pro/src/posts/20250717-how-to-spot-phishing-emails-en.md

 date: 2025-07-17T08:32:58.665Z
 last_modified: 2025-07-17T17:50:00.000Z
 title: How to Spot Phishing Emails
-description: >-
-  We’ll explain how even beginners can recognize phishing emails starting today!
+description: We'll explain how even beginners can recognize phishing emails starting today!
 image: /uploads/202506c-phishing-emails-en.jpeg
 image_top: /uploads/202506c-phishing-emails.jpeg
 author: KC
 category: Security
 tags:
-  - PhishingEmail
+  - Phishing Email
-  - CyberSecurity
+  - Cyber-security
-  - SpamProtection
+  - Spam Protection
-  - ForBeginners
+  - Beginners
 comments: {}
 ---
 "Phishing emails" and "spam emails" — most people have heard these terms from news reports or online articles.
 While many are familiar with the names, more and more sophisticated phishing emails are circulating, and it’s easy to worry about falling for one.
 In this article, we’ll explain how even beginners can recognize phishing emails starting today!

 <!--more-->

 ## What is a Phishing Email?
 A phishing email is a type of spam email that aims to deceive recipients for fraudulent purposes.
 The attacker pretends to be a legitimate company or service and sends fake emails in order to steal sensitive information, such as passwords or credit card numbers.

 Since many phishing emails now closely resemble genuine messages, extra caution is necessary.